 Market performance tends to be cyclical, and, in the various cycles, certain investment styles may fall in and out of favor.
-If the market is not favoring the quantitative style used by the fund and/or the stocks contained in the fund's benchmark, the fund's gains may not be as big as, or its losses may be bigger than, those of other equity funds using different investment styles.
+If the market is not favoring the growth style used by the fund, the fund's gains may not be as big as, or its losses may be bigger than, those of other equity funds using different investment styles.